“The love that dare not speak its name”

 The fact that we have not included a particular country in these maps does not mean it is in compliance with international human rights law.
 Russia and Lithuania, for instance, do not criminalize same-sex acts or forms of gender expression, but they prohibit so-called “propaganda” in support of LGBT rights, in an effort to silence activists.
 Many other countries have erected barriers to freedom of association and assembly for LGBT groups, as documented by OutRight Action International.

 Laws are constantly changing, and we intend to update this resource annually to reflect such changes.
 In June 2019, the Botswana High Court struck down laws prohibiting same-sex conduct, as did the Supreme Court in India and the High Court in Trinidad and Tobago the year before.
 The Caribbean Court of Justice in 2018 invalidated a Guyana law prohibiting some forms of gender expression.
 Angola in January 2019 issued a new penal code that no longer penalizes homosexual sex.
-In contrast, in May 2017 Chad became the latest country to criminalize same-sex conduct, and Brunei enacted a new sharia code in April 2019 introducing new laws against sex between women and gender nonconformity alongside appalling punishments, including death by stoning, for anal intercourse.
+Gabon criminalized same-sex conduct in July 2019, but in July 2020, parliament voted to revoke the law.
+Brunei enacted a new sharia code in April 2019 introducing new laws against sex between women and gender nonconformity alongside appalling punishments, including death by stoning, for anal intercourse.

 Click on the country bubbles for a snapshot of each country's laws.
 For more information and Human Rights Watch reporting, click on the country name in the black pop-up box.